syncfusion/javascript-docs/js/installation-and-upgrade/Download.md

 ![License Downloads](download-images/Download_img3.png)

 N> You can generate the license key for your licensed products from [License & Downloads](https://www.syncfusion.com/account/downloads) page.
 This license key will be required only from release version 16.2.
 To know more about License key, refer this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key).

+But, if you want the free download only, search for "javascript download" in [Google](https://google.com).